 Having a club is all well and good, but what have we done?

-You’re here, so no need to spend much time describing this one, but we’re pretty proud of it and hope you like it.
-It is central to our mission(s) though, that current buggy folks, alumni, and fans can gather to follow, discuss, and support the sport online.
+You’re here, so no need to spend much time describing the website, but we’re pretty proud of it and hope you like it.
+It is central to our mission(s): that current buggy folks, alumni, and fans can gather to follow, discuss, and support the sport online.

 The website itself is cool, but the content it has allowed us to gather is a bigger part of what this group has been able to accomplish.
-Our history section is the most complete record of race results and participants that exists.
-Our gallery is goes way back.
-Our reference section is…off to a good start.
-All of the above is thanks to the many contributions from members.
+Our history section is the most complete record of race results and participants that exists, and has been a labor of love for our history committee.

 Buggy Endowed Fund

 Coincident with our Buggy100 event, we completed the creation of the Buggy Endowed Fund to help support Sweepstakes in perpetuity.
-This fund is administered jointly by the BAA and CMU.
+This fund is administered jointly by the BAA and CMU, and funded by lifetime memberships in the BAA.
 Yields are awarded by a board of BAA officers, CMU staff, and current Sweepstakes officers each year to support the continued success and growth of Sweepstakes.

 A small sample of projects that have been approved for funding in the past: